 Commodore 16 and Plus/4 support 16K, 32K, or 64KCommodore 128 fixed at 128K (KERNAL does not do RAM test)

 Limitations?
 Oh, sorry.
 This emulator is text only.
 No full screen editor.
 Doh!
 No screen pokes either (well not displayed).
-Nor PETSCII and commodore graphics characters.
-But does support console history editor on Windows.
+[Update 6/2021:] PETSCII and commodore graphics characters supported with third party font.
+Does support console history editor on Windows.
 Linux and MAC builds (you can build from my open source project) provide only simple line editing capability.
 Does provide accurate 6502/6510/8502 emulation, RAM banking, etc. according to the platform.
 So pop into the MONITOR on C128 or C16, Plus/4, or SUPERMON on other platforms to write and edit machine code.
 And because using console window, the text display size is not as limited, 88 columns for Vic-20 and 160 columns for C128.

 |Resizable text console - 132x50 text screen on Commodore 128|